henryvecchione/myboathouse2/README.md

 ### /workouts
 This is a list of all workouts your team has done.
 Click on a workout to view a piece-by-piece breakdown for each athlete.
 Click "Raw/Split" (top right) to change from viewing raw time and meters to average time/500m.

+Unimplemented:
+- Download workout as .xlsx

+### /profile
+See your own profile page, with workouts you've completed, your PRs, and shirts and championships

+Unimplemented:
+- Profile page
+- personal PRs
+- shirts

+### /team

 ## How it works ##